Prior art search – 4 Cases where finding reference was next to impossible

 In the beginning of the project, we followed the conventional path – searched patents and IETF standards – and found the same concept published *after* the priority date of the patent.
 And to top it all, the research papers that surfaced were also had a later publishing date.
 And in the due course, it became arduous to find any related literature disclosing the concept before the priory date of the patent.

 Time and again, we find ourselves in such situations.
-Then we follow an approach that says: if a project gets harder, challenge yourself to conduct an even stronger research.
+Then we follow an approach that says: if a project gets harder, challenge yourself to conduct even stronger research.

 Long ago, way back in 2011, we heard about a tool by Broad Institute of MIT and Harvard that can detect patterns in a sea of data and thought of trying the same thing.
 We analyzed the data to check if there are any subtle patterns lurking in the set that can give us what we were looking for?

 And we spotted one such pattern.
 We observed that the subject patent had been researched a lot at the University of Columbia.
-Not only this, we also found that the inventors of the patents were associated with this university.
+Not only this, but we also found that the inventors of the patents were associated with this university.
 There were lots of patents and research papers from this University in the same area.
 Hence, we decided to go deep and scan through all the conference papers and research papers from this University.

 While exploring the University website, we stumbled upon a link directing to the FTP server of University that hosts all the research papers, thesis and conference papers.

 After skimming through hundreds of research papers, we finally found something we were hunting for so long.
-We found some literature where inventors were among other authors, disclosing the similar concept.
+We found some literature where inventors were among other authors, disclosing a similar concept.
 The first author, however, was not among the inventors of the patent.

-We also found one folder in FTP server hosting research papers of that researcher.
+We also found one folder in the FTP server hosting research papers of that researcher.
 Great find!
 We had the feeling that this is it.
 Starting the grunt work again, we got down to check all of the research papers in that folder.

-And to our expectation, we found one paper discussing the same concept with publication date before the priority date of the patent under consideration.
+And to our expectation, we found one paper discussing the same concept with a publication date before the priority date of the patent under consideration.
 And with the help of that reference, we were able to build a stronger case for validity.